Pedro Menéndez de Avilés: Later years

 Menéndez traveled to southwest Florida, looking for his son.
-There he made contact with the Calusa tribe, an advanced maritime people, at what is now known as Charlotte harbor.
+There he made contact with the Calusa tribe, an advanced maritime people, at what is now known as Mound Key, in Estero Bay.
 He negotiated an initial peace with their leader, Carlos, which was solidified by Menéndez's marriage to Carlos's sister, who took the baptismal name Doña Antonia.
 The peace was uneasy, and Menéndez's use of his new wife as a hostage in negotiations with her people, as well as his negotiating with the Calusas' enemies, the Tocobagas, helped cause the decline of relations to all out war, which continued intermittently into the next century.
 Menéndez was unsuccessful in locating his son Juan.

 Establishing a Spanish garrison of 200 men further up the coast, he sailed to what is today the Georgia coast making contact with the local Indians of St. Catherines Island before returning to Florida, where he expanded Spanish power throughout southeastern Florida.
 His position as governor now secure, Menéndez explored the area and built additional fortifications.
 In 1567, he marched south and encountered the Ais (Jece) as he reached the Indian River near present-day Vero Beach.
 He returned to Spain in 1567 and was appointed governor of Cuba, in October of that year.